CentauriSoldier/LuaEx/README.md

 <summary>View Changelog</summary>

 ### 🇨​​​​​🇭​​​​​🇦​​​​​🇳​​​​​🇬​​​​​🇪​​​​​🇱​​​​​🇴​​​🇬​​​​​
+**v0.82**
+- Bugfix:  corrected various, minor bugs.
+- Feature: created new **Ini.lua** module.
+- Feature: created new **base64.lua** module.
+- Feature: created **cloner.lua** module.
+Updated various, existing items to make them clonable.
+- Feature: created new **serializer.lua** module that handles serialization and deserialization.
+- Feature: added serval examples in the **examples** directory for demonstrating usage.
+- Change:  removed old **ini.lua** module.
+- Change:  removed old **base64.lua** module.
+- Change:  modified **cloner** to with custom, user-created objects.
+- Change:  removed old **serialize.lua** and **deserialize.lua** modules.
+- Change:  modified the serializer to work with custom, user-created objects.
+- Change:  modified the cloner to work with custom, user-created objects.
+- Change:  moved several items in the directory structure
+- Change:  modified **init.lua** to provide some user options for class loading.
+- Change:  changed all class names to CamelCase to provide clear distinction between class variables and other variables.
 **v0.81**
 - Bugfix: renamed the **\_\_LUAEX\_\_** table reference in the **enum** module that got missed.
 - Change: removed class system from **v0.8** as it had a fatal, uncorrectable flaw.